Post cover

 2. Importing ECMAScript modules

-The specifier is the string literal representing the path from where to import the module.
+The specifier is the string literal having the path from where to import the module.

 In the example below 'path' is a specifier: